Procurement

 Personnel requests may include direct and indirect/administrative staff, to support PATH services and promote sustainability and viability of the program.

-Children’s Care Coordination Services in Circuit 7
+Circuit 7 Children’s Care Coordination Services

 LSF Health Systems seeks to contract with a Network Service Provider(s) in Circuit 7 to provide children’s care coordination services, which includes two (2) Care Coordinators.